annaesvensson/yellow-core/readme.md

 ## How to redirect a page

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

-## How to change the error page

-An error page will be displayed for missing files.
-You can change the error page by editing file `content/shared/page-error-404.md`.
-For a static website you may need to configure your web server to display the generated `404.html` file.

 ## How to update the core functionality